jolars/moloch/docs/customization.md

 default="theme-dependent"}

 Sets the foreground color for progress bars.
-This affects progress bars in all locations (head, foot, frame title, section pages) and the title separator on the title page.
+This affects progress bars in all locations (head, foot, frame title, section pages).

 :::